-As this year's Salary Guide for Accounting and Finance Professionals points out, the internal auditor is one of the top 10 hot finance and accounting positions in today's hiring market.
-Risk and compliance concerns are driving hiring at many midsize and large companies, particularly in highly regulated industries like banking, insurance, healthcare and financial services.
+As the 2018 Robert Half Salary Guide for Accounting and Finance Professionals points out, the internal auditor is one of the top 10 hot finance and accounting positions in today's hiring market.
+Risk and compliance concerns are driving hiring at many companies, particularly in highly regulated industries like banking, insurance, healthcare and financial services.
 As organizations push to improve internal controls and transparency, they are also looking for internal auditors and information technology (IT) auditors.

 1. Demand is high